Useful Notes / Alcoholism And Alcohol Abuse

-- If you're a bouncer, odds are good you can sum this passage up instinctively: "don't be a dickhead and do your goddamn job".
+- If you're a bouncer, odds are good you can sum this passage up instinctively: "Do your goddamn job and don't act like a dick."
 Even so, elaboration on the standard societal perception of bouncers is necessary.
 The perception tends to cleave towards "barely-verbal, troglodytic meathead who only took the job to get a chance to get away with being a violent, power-tripping asshole".
-This isn't true as a whole, but anyone who has worked in nightlife can tell you that there definitely are bouncers who fit this to a T. You should scrupulously avoid doing anything that could be seen as this.
-Basically, don't start or join in on fights, don't be a dick to patrons, don't argue with or antagonize drunks, don't blow up at rude patrons (no matter how egregious their misbehavior is), don't drink or do drugs on the job (should be a no-brainer, but, again, this is all too common in the nightlife industry), and listen to what patrons and coworkers are trying to tell you.
-Failure to do so could get you fired, ruin your reputation and restrict your job options to sketchy, poorly-managed shitholes.
+This isn't true as a whole, but anyone who has worked in nightlife can tell you there definitely are bouncers who fit this to a T. You should scrupulously avoid doing anything that could be seen as this.
+Basically, don't start or join in on fights, don't be a dick to patrons, don't argue with or antagonize drunks, don't blow up at rude patrons (no matter how egregious their misbehavior is), don't drink or do drugs on the job (should be a no-brainer, but, again, this is all too common in the nightlife industry) and listen to what patrons and coworkers are trying to tell you.
+Failing to keep these in mind could get you fired, ruin your reputation and restrict your job options to sketchy, poorly-managed shitholes.
 It could possibly even cause you to get your ass kicked or cost you your life if you piss off the wrong person.

 - DO NOT let someone drunk get behind the wheel of a vehicle.
 Ever.
 If someone is visibly drunk (or even if they don't seem so but you suspect they have had more than one drink in the last two hours) drive yourself if you're sober, find a sober driver in the group, call a cab or ride service, get on public transit (and keep an eye on the worst-off drunks), let the drunk people stay over at your place until sober.
 Drunk driving kills and injures many people every year around the world.
 Even when no one is injured or killed and no property is damaged, people (especially poorer people who can't fight the charges with a lawyer/don't know how to act when arrested) will face life-altering criminal charges and legal trouble.
 It's entirely stupid and entirely preventable.

 - Furthermore, negligence on your part that leads to drunk driving also can have major legal consequences for you.
-Taking keys at gatherings where people are likely to get piss drunk is customary not just because it's a very easy way to keep people from being able to drive drunk, but also because if you fail to take someone's keys and they subsequently go off and drive drunk (or worse, get into an accident) and they implicate you when asked where they got the alcohol by an arresting officer, you can get in serious trouble for negligence in the form of arrests or lawsuits.
+Taking keys at gatherings where people are likely to get piss drunk is customary.
+This is not just because it's a very easy way to keep people from being able to drive drunk.
+If you fail to take someone's keys and they subsequently go off and drive drunk (or worse, get into an accident), they implicate you when an arresting officer asks where they got the alcohol.
+In such a case you can get in serious trouble for negligence in the form of arrests or lawsuits.
 If you could have prevented it and failed to, your ass will be on the line.

 - DO NOT allow someone drunk to use a firearm, fireworks, or pyrotechnics or be in too-close proximity to them.
 Yes, people do drink alcohol at occasions like holiday parties with fireworks, hunting trips and target shoots, and as performers and audience at shows involving pyro.
 But if someone is visibly drunk or acting recklessly, that person should be kept away from guns, fireworks, and stage pyro.
 Many fatal and injurious accidents have occurred as the result of combining drunk people with things that are dangerous even with the utmost care and skill applied.